MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/maintaining-an-always-on-publication-database-sql-server.md

 ---
-title: "Manage a replicated Publication database as part of an availability group"
+title: "Manage a replicated Publisher database as part of an availability group"
-description: "A description for how to manage and maintain a database that is acting as a publisher in a SQL replication and is also participating in an Always On availability group. "
+description: "A description for how to manage and maintain a database that is acting as a Publisher in a SQL replication and is also participating in an Always On availability group. " ms.custom: "seodec18" ms.date: "05/17/2016" ms.prod: sql ms.reviewer: ""
-titleSuffix: SQL Server
-ms.custom: "seodec2018"
-ms.date: "05/17/2016"
-ms.prod: sql
-ms.reviewer: ""